 The music signal from the record player is very weak compared to the music signal from other devices from the players.
 Based on this, the music signal from the turntable must go through an additional amplification stage before it can be connected to the same inputs on your receiver.
 It is for this type of amplification that we need a phono stage.
+Using this record players guide you will find other things to keep in mind while picking up the best model.

 If the sound from your turntable is too low – there is only one input: you have not connected a phono equalizer.
 Well, or there is a chance that you used the wrong inputs for connection.